rumpelheinz/TobiasHomeAutomation/READMEPRE.md

 All development happens over ssh.
 The Visual Studio Code ssh plugin offers plenty of functionality, and by now I rarely miss having a monitor connected to the pi.
 ![Screenshot VSCode](Readme/VSCode.png)

 In order to automatically run the server, the scripts are run as a linux service.
 Using the journalctl command, you can review the logs for crashes, as well as monitor the script while it is running.
 The systemctl command allows you to restart the service while developing, and keeps everything running even when the ssh connection is closed.
-(See [service](#Running as a service))
+(See [Services](#Services))

 In addition to using a service, typescript is used for the main app, nodemon is used to recompile the script and restart it whenever the source files change.
 The configurations for this are in the package.json, nodemon.json, and the tsconfig.json files.

-The code for the arduino is also compiled on the pi, using the [arduino-cli](https://www.arduino.cc/pro/cli) (See [arduino-over-ssh](#arduino-over-ssh))
+The code for the arduino is also compiled on the pi, using the [arduino-cli](https://www.arduino.cc/pro/cli) (See [Arduino over SSH](#arduino over ssh))

 ### Music